huggingface/nanotron/docs/nanoset.md

-# Data Pipeline
+# Nanoset

 ## Data pre-processing

-For data pre-processing, refer to [Megatron-LM project](https://github.com/NVIDIA/Megatron-LM/tree/main?tab=readme-ov-file#data-preprocessing), as Nanoset requires the same kind of preprocessing.
-The main file used is [`preprocess_data.py`](https://github.com/NVIDIA/Megatron-LM/blob/main/tools/preprocess_data.py)
+Nanotron incorporates Nanosets, a streamlined version of Megatron-LM datasets.
+It also includes BlendedNanosets, to be able to combine different Nanosets.

 The training data requires preprocessing.
-First, place your training data in a loose json format, with one json containing a text sample per line.
+Just like Megatron, first, place your training data in a loose json format, with one json containing a text sample per line.
 For example:

 <pre>
 {"src": "www.nvidia.com", "text": "The quick brown fox", "type": "Eng", "id": "0", "title": "First Part"}
 {"src": "The Internet", "text": "jumps over the lazy dog", "type": "Eng", "id": "42", "title": "Second Part"}
 </pre>

-The name of the `text` field of the json can be changed by using the `--json-key` flag in [`preprocess_data.py`](https://github.com/NVIDIA/Megatron-LM/blob/main/tools/preprocess_data.py).
-The other metadata are optional and are not used in training.

-The loose json is then processed into a binary format for training.
-To convert the json into mmap format use [`preprocess_data.py`](https://github.com/NVIDIA/Megatron-LM/blob/main/tools/preprocess_data.py).
-An example script to prepare data for Llama2 training is:
+The loose json is then processed into a binary format for training using the [`tools/preprocess_data.py`](../tools/preprocess_data.py) script.
+Below we show an example for processing a corpus with the Llama2 tokenizer.

 <pre>
 python tools/preprocess_data.py \
-       --input my_corpus.json \
+       --input data/my_corpus.json \
-       --output-prefix my-llama2-dataset \
+       --output-prefix data/processed-datasets/my-llama2-dataset \
-       --tokenizer-type Llama2Tokenizer \
-       --tokenizer-model /models/Llama-2-7b-chat-hf/tokenizer.model \
-       --append-eod \
+       --pretrained-model-name-or-path models/Llama-2-7b \
-       --workers 6
+       --workers 128 \
+       --partitions 8
 </pre>

+In `--pretrained-model-name-or-path`, we will have to specify a tokenizer in the same way as we do when using `AutoTokenizers.from_pretrained(...)`.

-The output will be two files named, in this case, `my-llama2-dataset_text_document.bin` and `my-llama2-dataset_text_document.idx`.
-The `--data-path` specified later in training is the full path and new filename, but without the file extension.
+The output will be two files named, in this case, `my-llama2-dataset_text.bin` and `my-llama2-dataset_text.idx`.
+The `data_path` specified later in training is the full path and new filename, but **without** the file extension.

+We also include the following scripts:
+- [`hf_datasets_to_json.py`](../tools/hf_datasets_to_json.py): A tool to transform datasets from the Hugging Face Hub (or local) to the .json format required by `preprocess_data.py`.
+- [`merge_datasets.py`](../tools/merge_datasets.py): A tool to merge preprocessed datasets (_.bin_ and _.idx_ files) into a single file.

+## NanosetDatasetsArgs

+jjj

 ----